jpranay08/plagscan/README.md

 ## Setup

-1. Git Clone the project with: ```git clone https://github.com/VistaVincent/Plagiarism-Checker.git```.
+1. Git Clone the project

 2. Move to the base directory: